Home Blog Third party cookies: What happens when websites share your data

 This data often gets combined with offline information purchased from data brokers, creating comprehensive profiles that extend far beyond web browsing.
 The profiles can reveal sensitive information about health conditions, financial status, political beliefs, and personal relationships.

 Users have little control over this data collection.
-The tracking happens invisibly, and most people don't know which companies have collected their information or how to opt out.
-Even when opt-out mechanisms exist, they're often difficult to find and use.
+The tracking happens invisibly, and most people don’t know which companies have collected their information or how to opt out, or how to exercise their rights through data subject request (DSR) processes.
+Even when opt-out mechanisms exist, they’re often difficult to find and use.

 The persistence of tracking creates additional concerns.
 These profiles can follow users for years, potentially affecting future opportunities in employment, insurance, credit, and other areas where data-driven decisions are made.

 Privacy regulations worldwide have started addressing third-party cookie tracking.
-The European Union's General Data Protection Regulation (GDPR) requires explicit consent for non-essential cookies, including most third-party tracking cookies.
+The European Union’s General Data Protection Regulation (GDPR) requires explicit consent for non-essential cookies, including most third-party tracking cookies, grounding these rules in the seven core principles of GDPR compliance.

 GDPR treats cookies as personal data when they can identify individuals or track their behavior.
 This means websites must: